ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.3.0 ***
+- FIX: Fixed minor problem with memory pools (bug 3190512)(backported to 2.2.1).
 - FIX: Stack overflow in CM0 ports when nearing interrupts saturation (bug 3187105)(backported to 2.2.1).
 - FIX: Fixed error in _BSEMAPHORE_DATA macro (bug 3184139)(backported to